-- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture and residential uses. - Radioactive contaminants, which are naturally occurring. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production and can also, come from gas stations, urban stormwater runoff and septic systems.
+Microbial contaminants such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.

+Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.

+Pesticides and herbicides, which may come from a variety of sources such as agriculture and residential uses.

+Radioactive contaminants, which are naturally occurring.

+Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production and can also come from gas stations, urban storm water runoff, and septic systems.

-In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public drinking water systems.
+In order to ensure that tap water is safe to drink, the EPA prescribes regulations which limit the amount of certain contaminants in water provided by public drinking water systems.
 We treat our water according to EPA regulations.
 Food and Drug Administration regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

-Terms and Definitions

-- Maximum Contaminant Level (MCL): the highest level of a contaminant that is allowed in drinking water - Action Level (AL): the concentration of a contaminant which, when exceeded, triggers treatment or other requirements which a water system must follow - Million Fibers per Liter (MFL): a measure of the presence of asbestos fibers that are no longer than 10 micrometers - ppm: parts per million or milligrams per liter - Bq/I: Bequerels per liter (Bq/I))
+Maximum Contaminant Level (MCL): the highest level of a contaminant that is allowed in drinking water

+Action Level (AL): the concentration of a contaminant which, when exceeded, triggers treatment or other requirements that a water system must follow

+Million Fibers per Liter (mf/L): a measure of the presence of asbestos fibers that are no longer than 10 micrometers

+Parts per million (ppm): equivalent to milligrams per liter

+Parts per billion (ppb): equivalent to micrograms per liter

+Picocuries per Liter (pCi/L): , a measure of radioactive contamination

+Bequerels per Liter (Bq/I): a measure of radioactive contamination